scrabbletank/farhome-rules/rulesdoc.md

 | 10th | 20 |

 ### Spell Power
-Spell power determines how attuned your body is to spellcasting and how easily it is to get mana.
-When leveling up you may choose to get mana based on your spell power.
+Spell power determines how attuned your body is to spellcasting and how easy it is to increase your mana.
+When your character levels up you may choose to get mana based on your spell power.
 By default your spell power is equal to your characters level, and can be increased through leveling up or through feats.

 ### Preparing Spells

 Before you can cast a spell from your Codex you must prepare it.
 Every long rest you can prepare 5 spells, adding 3 for every point of Intelligence you have.
 Having negative Intelligence does not reduce the number of spells you can prepare.
 Once prepared spells are castable until the next day, even without your Codex.
 The spells fade from your memory over the next long rest unless you prepare them again.

 ### Casting Spells

 Each spell has either an AP cost or a time given as its casting time.
-There is no limit to the number of spells you can cast a turn, as long as you have the AP to do so.
+There is no limit to the number of spells you can cast a turn as long as you have the AP to do so.
 Casting a spell that lists a time instead of AP can still be used in combat, but requires the casting time worth of full turns.
 For example casting a spell with a cast time of 1 minute requires 3 full turns to cast.

 All spells, including cantrips, can be cast at a higher level if you have enough mana available.
 When casting at a higher level you spend Mana equal to the level your casting at, not the spells base level.
-Casting spells this way give additional effects listed in the spell.
+Casting spells this way gives additional effects listed in the spell.

-Depending on your character's level you will only be able to cast, or up-cast, spells to a certain level.
+Depending on your character's level you will only be able to cast spells to a certain level.
 The table blow shows the maximum level your character can cast based on their level.

 | Player Level | Spell Level | Player Level | Spell Level |
 |:----:|:----:|:----:|:----:|